sexyreddress

 Image credit: desktopnexus.com

-Karel Mc Intosh is the Founder and Editor-in-Chief of Outlish Magazine.
-She's also a Communications Coach and Consultant, who likes to do things with a twist.
+About Karel Mc Intosh Karel Mc Intosh is the Founder and Editor-in-Chief of Outlish Magazine.
+She's also the Lead Communications Trainer at Livewired Group, where she conducts workshops in business writing, social media, and other communications areas.
 A real online junkie, when she isn't surfing the Internet, she's thinking about surfing the Internet.
-Find out more about her at karelmcintosh.com or tweet her @outlishmagazine.
+Find out more about her here or tweet her @outlishmagazine.

 I had an ex that didn’t like when women wore nailpolish.
 I didn’t paint my nails for three years, and even though I wasn’t that big on nailpolish before, it bothered me the whole time that there was something I felt I couldn’t do with my body because of somebody else’s opinion.
 Now, I get a bright red manicure on a regular and I love it.
 When I look down at my hands, I remember that I can do what I want, when I want, and I feel a wonderful sense of freedom.